 With the Warbird, Callaway gives golfers a golf ball that is not only very affordable, but flies further than most others.

 Callaway’s dimple pattern on the Warbird also provides more distance off your shots, as it results in reduced drag, increasing speeds for larger distances.
-Average golfers have seen significant increases in distance with these golf balls, making this ball one of the best performing balls in this price range.
+Average golfers have seen significant increases in distance with these, making this ball one of the best performing balls in this price range.